Hollyoaks: Storylines

-Over the course of the series' history, Hollyoaks has dealt with a number of storylines based upon serious issues.
+Over the course of the series's history, Hollyoaks has dealt with a number of storylines based upon serious issues.
 Given the large and established proportion of young viewers, some feel that the soap opera is an ideal platform to show a variety of issues affecting young people.
 Earlier episodes were focused on partying and relationships, but the focus quickly went onto issue-led storylines including mental health, rape and self-harm.
 Hollyoaks has become notable for being the first soap to address various social issues.
 Series producer Iain MacLeod explained that despite having a tea-time timeslot, they continue to push important social issues as he felt it would be "patronising" to do otherwise.
 Despite feeling a responsibility to cover these issues, MacLeod also liked that Hollyoaks mixes in serious scenes with comedic and lighthearted scenes.
 It has been noted that Hollyoaks storylines have a fast pace, which some viewers enjoy.